Priya-Raut/SortingAlgos/README.md

 9. Radix Sort
 10. Bucket Sort

+Note: We will see sorting algorthmes to sort in ascending order.

 ### 1. Bubble Sort
 ##### Intuition:
-Bubble the elements to sort them in an ascending or descending order.
-Compare two elements.
-Bubble the largest of the two towards the end of the array to sort in ascending order.
+**Bubble the largest of the two elements towards the end of the array.**
+Repeat the bubbling process for all the elements.
+Decrement the pointer to the end of the array by one and start over.
+Stop when end pointer is at first element.

 ##### Time Complexity:
 O(n^2)

 ### 2. Selection Sort
 ##### Intuition:
+**Select the smallest element in the array and move it to start of the array.**
+Increment the pointer to the start of array by one and start over.
+Stop when start pointer is at last element.

 ##### Time Complexity:
+O(n^2)

 ### 3. Insertion Sort
 ##### Intuition: